iMorpheus/Gaming/Games/NoMansSky/Crafting/circuitBoards.md

 |Star Bulb|41|240|
 |Cactus Flesh|162|960|

-### HYDROPONIC PLANTER
+### HYDROPONIC TRAYS
-If I were to collect resources once a day here are the number of hydroponic planters required to craft ten Circuit Boards a day.
+If I were to collect resources once a day here are the number of hydroponic trays required to craft ten Circuit Boards a day.
 Math is probably off.

 |Resource | Required| Math (Yield * NumberOfPlanters) | Output
 |:---------|------------------|:-------------------------------|:-------|